 The ideal $\fm$ is quasi-complete intersection if and only if the ring $R$ is complete intersection; this is due to Assmus, \cite[2.7]{As}, see also \cite[2.3.11]{BH}. \end{chunk}

-\begin{chunk} A quasi-deformation is a pair $R\to R'\gets Q$ of homomorphisms of local rings, with $R\to R'$ faithfully flat and $R'\gets Q$ surjective with kernel generated by a $Q$-regular sequence.
+\begin{chunk} A \emph{quasi-deformation} is a pair $R\to R'\gets Q$ of homomorphisms of local rings, where $R\to R'$ is faithfully flat and $R'\gets Q$ is surjective with kernel generated by a $Q$-regular sequence.
 By definition, the \emph{CI-dimension} of an $R$-module $M$, denoted $\cidim_RM$, is finite if $\pd_Q(R'\otimes_RM)$ is finite for some quasi-deformation; see~\cite{AGP2}.

 If $R$ is complete intersection, then $\cidim_RM$ is finite for each $M$.

 If $\cidim_R\fm$ is finite, then $R$ is complete intersection; see \cite[1.3, 1.9]{AGP2}. \end{chunk}